ABFCode/Librium/SpringReader/docs/EpubStructure.md

 8. Open the content file and return the text.
 9. Read file contents as a string and display (for now).

+---

+Doing testing using: https://www.gutenberg.org/ebooks/11 (Alice in Wonderland)
+Using all 3 of their EPUB options.

 ## References
 1. https://www.editepub.com/understanding-the-epub-format/